Kepmon/task-manager/README.md

   * **Optimized timing of popups showing up**: I decided to shorten the "success" popups and prolong the "error" ones, because:
     - as a user, you're not necessarly keen to see for example this "You logged in successfully" message for a prolonged time, everytime you log in
     - **but**, if there's a problem with your logging in action, you should have time to be able to fully read the error message, since (in most cases), it'll tell you what's actually wrong

+  **UPDATE**
+  @solracss pointed out to me that I should actually completely remove the "success" popups, since there are always some visible changes to the UI, anyway (like redirecting a user to another page or an item being added/removed from the dashboard).
+After giving it some thought, I considered it to be a valid point, so I kept only the "error" popups, concurrently adding them for the board-related stuff.
+Only accessibility became more of an issue with this approach since I persisted on a screen-reader to read a popup, as a blind user can't really see the UI changes.
+But I believe, I handled it.
   * **Custom error messages for the auth actions**: I thought it would be helpful to a user if I adjust the error message for typical cases, being:
     - a user with such credentials already exists (singing up)
     - a user with such credentials doesn't exist (logging in)
     - a user inputs a wrong password (logging in)
 In the remaining cases (probably some Firebase/server issues), a user just gets this general "Ooops, something went wrong (...)" message.

+**UPDATE**
+Again, @solracss pointed out to me that I shouldn't really do such a customization of error messages because I actually facilitate the hakers' job if they were up to guess the user credential, based on my error message.
+So, in the current approach, I replaced all previously mentioned custom messages with just "The user name or password are incorrect" and kept the "Ooops, (...)" message for the remaining cases.
   * **You may stay logged in in the app, if you want to**: As a user, you can just close the app's tab in a browser (without logging out) and you'll be back on your dashboard view (with the same current board being displayed), but:
     - due to security reasons, if you stay logged in for more than 30 days, you will be automatically logged out, so the next time you open the app, you'll have to log in again, to confirm it's still you 😉
     - to be able to make it working, I need to store your user data as well as your current board in localStorage